My roots are so important to me. I am proud of my Yorkshire heritage.

 I was born at my parent’s home in Fulwith Mill Lane, Harrogate.
 A stone’s throw away from the viaduct on the south side of town.
 I remember little about the house, as my parents decided to uproot my tender sapling self, aged three and replant me down south.

 I take umbrage to that!
-There is nothing queer about Harrogate, it is a beautifully manicured spa town.
-I wonder if the Northern idiom there’s nowt so queer as folk was bandied about in Dickensian times?
+There is nothing queer about Harrogate, or it’s folk; it is a beautifully manicured spa town.
+I wonder if the Northern idiom there’s nowt so queer as folk came about in Dickensian times?
 Because I believe that phrase can be applied to folk anywhere on the planet and Yorkshire folk, in general, are the salt of the blooming earth.

 Harrogate is the queerest place with the strangest people in it, leading the oddest lives of dancing, newspaper reading and dining.’